jina-ai/jina/docs/fundamentals/flow/remarks.md

     ```
     ````

+- **Always provide absolute path**

+    While passing filepaths to different jina arguments (e.g.- `uses`, `py_modules`), always pass the absolute path.

+## multiprocessing Spawn

+Few cases require to use `spawn` start method for multiprocessing.
+(e.g.- Cannot re-initialize CUDA in forked subprocess.
+To use CUDA with multiprocessing, you must use the 'spawn' start method)

+- Please set `JINA_MP_START_METHOD=spawn` before starting the Python script to enable this.

+    ````{hint}
+    There's no need to set this for Windows, as it only supports spawn method for multiprocessing.
+    ````
 - **Avoid un-picklable objects**

     [Here's a list of types that can be pickled in Python](https://docs.python.org/3/library/pickle.html#what-can-be-pickled-and-unpickled).
 Since `spawn` relies on pickling, we should avoid using code that cannot be pickled.